axibase/atsd-use-cases/research/average-american-debt-profile/README.md

 | 2017 | 4.42     | 5.63     | 5.43          | 15.47 |

 The above dataset can illuminate a number of features of the American economy and a number of characteristics of the average American consumer.
-While modern Americans are quick to denounce the zeitgeist of living outside of realistic means, the data shows that in fact, the amount of debt carried by the average American is on par with or even lower in some cases than that of his 1980's counterpart.
+While modern Americans are quick to denounce the Zeitgeist of living outside of realistic means, the data shows that in fact, the amount of debt carried by the average American is on par with or even lower in some cases than that of his 1980's counterpart.
 In fact, the only metric which has demonstrated a legitimate increase in value over the last several decades has been the roughly one percent increase in non-essential credit holdings by the average consumer.